Arkansas to hold 10th annual sales tax holiday in August - NewsBreak

 To qualify for tax-free items, in-store and online purchases must be made between 12:01 a.m. on August 6 and 11:59 p.m. on August 7.

-To see all the items that qualify for sales tax-exempt, visit the DFA website at DFA.Arkansas.gov.
+To see all the items that qualify for sales tax-exempt, visit the DFA website at DFA.Arkansas.gov .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0